 Step 1: To avoid any unnecessary errors, first download the latest version of iTunes on Mac.

 Open iTunes and connect your iPhone to your Mac computer.
 A message may automatically pop out to ask for your devices passcode or trust this computer and you just need follow the instructions on the screen.

-Step 2: Select your iPhone in the left panel and hit "Back Up Now" button to start backing up iPhone to Mac.
-The time it takes to back up iPhone to Mac depends on the file size and computer performance.
+Step 2: Select your iPhone in the left panel, click the Summary tab below your iPhone.
+Then click "Back Up Now" button under Backups to start backing up iPhone to Mac.
+This creates a backup of everything on your iPhone to your Mac computer.
+The time it takes to back up iPhone to Mac without iCoud depends on the file size and computer performance.
 It's the same to backup iPad to Mac.